Vardhan1524/Vardhan1524/README.md

 - 🔭 I’m currently working on myself
-- 🌱 I’m currently learning frontend devlopment
+- 🌱 I’m currently learning AI and Machine learning tools
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with Artificial Intelligence
-- 💬 Ask me about Web Devlopment
+- 💬 Ask me about MAchine learning Tools
 - 📫 How to reach me: ksvardhan3@gmail.com
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: GitHub’s mascot, Octocat, has a name — it’s Mona! 🐙😸